brannerchinese/zulip_user_documentation/README.md

 ### Editing a topic title

 As long you have contributed a message to some topic, you can edit the topic title.
-Go to one of your own messages in that topic and follow **[the instructions for editing it)(#editing-past-messages)**.
+Go to one of your own messages in that topic and follow **[the instructions for editing it](#editing-past-messages)**.
 Notice that the topic title is now editable, too.
 You will be offered the chance to change the topic in one of three ways:

  * Change only this message topic
  * Change later messages to this topic